micans/bash-utils/README.md

    #
 pick -h ::foo,len < data.txt | hissyfit

-   # Swap two columns.
-This is mostly to illustrate how columns and compute names interact.
+   # Output everything and swap two columns.
+This is mostly to illustrate how
-   # Compute names are like normal variables, so to swap two values a third name is needed.
+   # columns and compute names interact.
+Compute names are like normal
+   # variables, so to swap two values a third name is needed.
    #
 pick -Aki foo:=1 1::2 2::foo < data.txt
    #